-An oil analysis report can seem like a lot of numbers and colours all jumbled together for those who may not be familiar with it.
-The basic element of all reports are that they provide the values seen in your equipment and compare them to those against those given by the OEM or seen in the field.
+An oil analysis report can seem like a lot of numbers and colors all jumbled together for those who may not be familiar with it.
+The basic element of all reports is that they provide the values seen in your equipment and compare them to those given by the OEM or seen in the field.
 Some labs provide the reference values while others just stipulate whether they are either within the limits or outside of them.
 Labs may also provide some advice on courses of action to get help return the oil to normal values.

 Oil analysis reports are similar to blood test reports, there are a lot of values and limits but only when we can interpret them properly do they actually make sense.
 For instance, if the blood report stated that the cholesterol levels were getting into the warning range, we can then adjust our diet and lifestyle to help reduce these.
 Similarly, with the oil analysis tests, based on the values in the report, we can inspect the machine for evidence of wear or schedule some preventive maintenance accordingly.

 Standard tests within the industry are those which give an overview of the overall health of the oil.
-Typically, these measure the oil’s viscosity, TBN/TAN, presence of wear metals, contaminants and additive packages.
+Typically, this measure the oil’s viscosity, TBN/TAN, presence of wear metals, contaminants, and additive packages.
 These properties can guide the user to understand what is happening in their equipment and possibly perform corrective actions before the asset reaches the failure point (on the P-F curve).

 Contaminants are the bad actors which can cause major problems.
 Just like a pebble in your shoe, contaminants can cause a lot of misery to the equipment it affects.
 This is particularly important for hydraulic oils where contamination is a huge challenge especially due to the small clearances in this type of equipment.
 Most OEMs have guidelines on the amount of tolerable contamination for their equipment.